 And what if it had everything to do with your menstrual cycle?

 Fortunately, sports medicine physicians and dietitians have been uncovering a close connection between an athlete’s menstrual cycle and how her body responds to training.
-By understanding how the different phases of your cycle affect your hormone levels, you can time your diet and training accordingly.
+By understanding how the different phases of your cycle affect your hormone levels, you can time your diet and training accordingly and tap into the greatest physical and mental benefits of exercise.

 So what happens during these phases?
 How do you know what part of the cycle you’re in?
 How do you hack it?
 And why didn’t we discover this sooner?
 To start, let’s go back to health class.